ckeditor/ckeditor5/packages/ckeditor5-paste-from-office/docs/features/paste-from-word.md

 ## Known issues

 If the pasted document contains both images and styled text (e.g. headings), it may happen that the images are not pasted properly.
-Unfortunately, for some operating system, browser and Word versions the image data is not available in the clipboard in this case.
+Unfortunately, for some operating system, browser, and Word versions the image data is not available in the clipboard in this case.

 It is advised to try and paste the image separately from the body of the text if this error occurs.

 If the image is represented in the Word content by the VML syntax (like this one: `<v:shape><v:imagedata src="...."/></v:shape>`), it will not be pasted either as this notation is not supported by CKEditor 5.
 If you'd like to see this feature implemented, add a 👍&nbsp; reaction to [this GitHub issue](https://github.com/ckeditor/ckeditor5/issues/9245).

+## Related features

+CKEditor 5 supports a wider range of paste features, including:
+* {@link features/paste-from-google-docs Paste from Google Docs} &ndash; Paste content from Google Docs, maintaining the original formatting and structure.
+* {@link features/paste-plain-text Paste plain text} &ndash; Paste text without formatting that will inherit the style of the content it was pasted into.
+* {@link features/import-word Import from Word} &ndash; Convert Word files directly into HTML content.
+You can read more about the differences between paste from Word and import from Word in the {@link features/features-comparison dedicated comparison guide}.

 ## Contribute

-The source code of the feature is available on GitHub in [https://github.com/ckeditor/ckeditor5/tree/master/packages/ckeditor5-paste-from-office](https://github.com/ckeditor/ckeditor5/tree/master/packages/ckeditor5-paste-from-office).
+The source code of the feature is available on GitHub at [https://github.com/ckeditor/ckeditor5/tree/master/packages/ckeditor5-paste-from-office](https://github.com/ckeditor/ckeditor5/tree/master/packages/ckeditor5-paste-from-office).